AD ALTA

 Source: own research based on : OECD, Gross domestic

-expenditure on R & D
+expenditure on R & D, SCIENCE AND TECHNOLOGY:

 KEY TABLES FROM OECD, no. 1, 2013.